sujeev/swivel-rails/README.md

 6. [x] Update seed

-7. [ ] Implement authentication layer
+7. [x] Implement authentication layer
-    1. setup devise for authentication
+    1. setup devise with tokens for authentication, signup and login would provide a bearer authorization token, which would be used with subsequent API calls.
     2. authorize API

-    3. setup and configure gems for oauth
-    4. setup a provider
+Implementing oauth would have to be stopped due to the following reasons, without which it would prevent me from completing this assessment.

+1. To implement the entire flow a proper frontend is needed.
+2. The frontend would contain the major portion of work with regard to oauth integration.
+3. Whilst the backend would only store that information, such as uid, provider, name and avatar, and a few calls.

 ## 4. Setup